-Timothy is the Director for the Centre for Chinese Research and Training at Carey.
+Timothy is the Director of the Centre for Chinese Research and Training at Carey.
 He also teaches Systematic Theology.

 - Doctor of Philosophy, Distinction in Dissertation, Regent University, Virginia, U.S.A.